veithen/veithen.github.io/_posts/2012-11-19-installing-visualvm-plugins-into-shared-directory.md

  - VisualVM
 blogger: /2012/11/installing-visualvm-plug-ins-into.html
 disqus: true
+description: >
+ This article describes how to install VisualVM plug-ins into the shared installation directory instead of the user's home directory.
+This is useful if the VisualVM installation is used by multiple users on the same system or if you want to create a custom VisualVM distribution with a set of preinstalled plug-ins.
 ---

 This article describes how to install VisualVM plug-ins into the shared installation directory instead of the user's